Still Remains: History

-Post break-up

-After Still Remains' 2008 break, T.J.
+When Still Remains started their hiatus, T.J.
 Miller began writing with his new band From the Raven, which consists of members from Ozenza, Apostles, and The Omega Experiment.
 Ben Schauland joined the glamcore band Blessed by a Broken Heart under the moniker "Rex Krueger".
 Jordan Whelan and Adrian "Bone" Green formed the band Anthem Alone.
 Mike Church joined forces with A.J.
 Barrette to form the band Juleus.
 Evan Willey joined Apostles, a rock-based metal band.
 Cameron MacIntosh formed the band Chinook.

 Still Remains reunited for Haste the Day's final show on March 11, 2011, at the Egyptian Room at the Old National Centre in Indianapolis, Indiana.
 The band performed a nine–song set and the lineup consisted of members present during the production of the Of Love and Lunacy album, as well as Adrian "Bone" Green playing drums on select songs.

 On May 7, the band announced via their official Facebook page that a full reunion is taking place, and they are working on new music.

 On January 1, 2012, Still Remains released "Reading Lips", their first song in four years.
 In March 2013 the band launched a Kickstarter campaign to fund the recording of their new full-length album, which is titled Ceasing to Breathe and was released on December 17, 2013.

+In 2025, Still Remains announced a new EP titled Spirit Breaker, the first single of which titled "The Wound and the Weapon" was released October 31st, 2025.
+They performed live shows throughout 2025 Including an appearance at Furnace Fest 2025 in Birmingham, Alabama on October 3rd, 2025.
+A 20th Anniversary tour for their album Of Love and Lunacy in the United Kingdom with supporting acts Devil Sold His Soul and Eschalon that November.

+On February 2nd, 2026 Still Remains was announced to be performing at Upheaval Festival in their hometown of Grand Rapids, Michigan on July 18th, 2026.

+A new single, "Erase You", was released May 2026.
+On June 12, 2026 Still Remains released Spirit Breaker.